TL;DR

 Filter 3: Team structure

-Use this table to cut through the decision:
+Use this table to make the call:

 | If your biggest problem is... | Start with... |